 How long after a summary assault can you press charges?

-Under Section 7 of the Criminal Procedure Act, a proceeding for a summary offence in Victoria must be commenced within 12 months of the date of the alleged offence except where legislation provides for a longer limitation period or where both parties consent to proceedings being commenced after the expiry of this period.
+Under Section 7 of the Criminal Procedure Act, police must commence a proceeding for a summary offence in Victoria within 12 months of the date of the alleged offence except where legislation provides for a longer limitation period or where both parties consent to proceedings being commenced after the expiry of this period.

 Summary offences are minor offences which are finalised in the magistrates Court.
 These include traffic offences such as drink driving or driving unlicensed as well as offences under the Summary Offences Act 1966 such as being drunk and disorderly in public.
 The maximum penalty the Magistrates Court can impose for a single offence is two years imprisonment.